thehimel/docker-kubernetes/2-images-and-containers/README.md

 - RUN is executed once during the creation of the image.
 - CMD is executed everytime the container starts.
 - CMD is generally the last line of a Dockerfile.
+- If no ENTRYPOINT is defined, CMD is the ENTRYPOINT.

 ## 6 Run Container from Image